Professional Pathways for Teachers

 - Foster open and collaborative campus cultures that focus on instructional growth, supportive and contextual feedback and the development of individual and schoolwide practices that more effectively improve student learning.

 - Incorporate multiple measures of teacher effectiveness including in- and out-of-classroom indicators, student learning growth and teacher self-reflection.

 - Offer professional development that links to evaluation results.

 Compensation for teachers is a top priority for Austin ISD.
 However, budget constraints have created a situation where teacher pay has been stagnant.
 With no true relief in sight, it is imperative to look at teacher compensation differently.
 The current system of “steps and lanes” does not provide teachers with any control of their salary.
 Professional Pathways for Teachers creates a new system in which teachers can choose a pathway that best suits their needs and aspirations while valuing high-quality teaching and professional development.
 To access information on the opt-in process, or to access more information on compensation please see the compensation opt-in guide.

-The PPfT compensation framework is base-building, which means it adds permanent pay increases to a teacher’s regular salary.
+The PPfT compensation framework adds permanent pay increases to a teacher’s regular salary.
 This framework does not impact stipends, and teachers will still be able to earn all stipends as before.

 The framework builds the base through a point system.
 Teachers will earn professional points each year.
 Points are cumulative and determine the amount of the base increase.
 Teachers can earn points from four elements: current year of service, appraisal, professional development unit and leadership pathways.

 Base Salary Increases